n-hop/bats-documentation/README.md

 BATS Protocol is a network communication protocol based on [BATS codes](https://n-hop.com/wp-content/uploads/2022/12/BATS.pdf), designed to provide high throughput and low latency data transmission in lossy networks.
 In this project, we evaluate and compare the performance of BATS Protocol with other techniques/protocols in terms of various performance metrics such as throughput, latency and reliability.

-To see performance test results directly, please jump to the section [BTP performance](#921-multi-hop-network-testing-with-btp), [BRTP performance](#922-multi-hop-network-testing-with-brtp).
+To see performance test results directly, please jump to the section [BTP/BRTP throughput performance](#921-multi-hop-throughput-testing-with-btp-brtp), [BRTP Latency performance](#922-multi-hop-latency-testing-with-brtp-tcp-kcp).

 For further contact, please visit [n-hop technologies Limited](https://www.n-hop.com/).
 Or email to **peng.lei@n-hop.com**.